WordPress Website Templates

 2. Inserting an image from your media library

-3. Pasting a an image address (URL)
+3. Adding image using external url address (URL)

 Uploading an image